cfengine/documentation/reference/special-variables/this.markdown

 ### this.promiser

-The special variable `$(this.promiser)` is used to refer to the current value of the promiser itself, in a number of allowed cases, typically when searches can take place.
-Current promise types that define `$(this.promiser)` are: `files`, `processes`, `commands`.
+The special variable `$(this.promiser)` is used to refer to the current value of the promiser itself.

-This variable is useful in `files` promises, for instance when using pattern matching or `depth_search` that implicitly match multiple objects.
+In `files` promises, the variable can only be used in the `transformer` attribute, where it is practical when using pattern matching or `depth_search` that implicitly match multiple objects.
 In that case, `$(this.promiser)` refers to the currently identified file that makes the promise.
 For example:

 ```cf3
     bundle agent find666